UoM-ResPlat-DevOps/SpartanRegEx/Lessons/Lesson_1.md

 # Part 1: Metacharacters
 * A major feature of RegEx is the use of *metacharacters*, which have a special meaning to the RegEx application over and above their literal meaning.
 Metacharacters must be escape with a backslash.
 * The entire suite of metacharacters that require an escape include: "(", "{" "}", ")", "^", "$", ".", "|", "?", "*", "+", "\".
 * In addition to metacharacters there are RegEx classes which convert RegEx ranges into matched set.
+Classes have their own (- ^) metacharacters!
 * There is a list of sample metacharacter examples and classes in `/usr/local/common/RegEx/basicmeta.md` -- *Slide End* --